tldr-pages/tldr/pages/common/qc.md

 # qc

-> CLI snippet manager to execute command snippets stored in notes in QOwnNotes.
+> Manage and execute command snippets stored in QOwnNotes notes.
 > See also: `qownnotes`.
 > More information: <https://www.qownnotes.org/getting-started/command-line-snippet-manager.html>.